 How to Deal With Startup Transition in Embedded Systems

 There is little a firmware engineer can do before a microcontroller’s code is running.
 As such, a majority of the effort to manage startup transition lies in the hands of the hardware designer.
-A common practice is to place pull up or pull down resistors on the output to ensure that it is always in a safe state during power up.
+A practice is to place pull up or pull down resistors on the output to ensure that it is always in a safe state during power up.

 For example, you’ll want a motor to remain powered off until the microcontroller decides it should be activated.
 In security applications, you’ll want to design the door access controllers to keep the electromagnetic lock energized until it has booted up completely.
 Hardware designers have to evaluate the design based on the applications on a case-to-case basis.